bobbyno/ruby_drills/README.md

 The drills will then walk you through one-line challeges that will allow you to demonstrate your mastery of the API.

+## Drill API

+Each drill consists of five methods:

+setup: initialize instance variables used in the drill.

+show: puts a string that describes the drill.

+hints: return an array of hints that will be randomly shown.

+reference: provide a reference solution as valid ruby code in string form.
+This will be eval'ed to determine if the user's input should be validated.

+valid?(input): a validation function that returns true or false.
+Used to see if a user's input that matches the reference solution meets other constraints.

 ## Contributing

 1. Fork it